v801/gir/readme.md

 ## Setup

-Make sure to copy `config.example.json` to `config.json` and add your bots token.
+Make sure to copy `config.example.json` to `config.json` and add your bots clientId and token.

 Running `npm install` then `node gir.js` should get you going.